-- Add a small amount of flour to the pan, shaking it around the inside untill the butter is well coated.
+- Add a small amount of flour to the pan, shaking it around the inside until the butter is well coated.
 Tap out any excess flour.
-You can use a 9 inch springform pan, but the cake will not be as tall as the 8 inch pan.
+You can use a 9-inch springform pan, but the cake will not be as tall as the 8-inch pan.
 Still, it will be extremely delicious.

 - Add the apple cake batter to the prepared pan.
 Press down with the rubber spatula to get all the cake batter into the dish.
 (Optionally, generously sprinkle the cake with sanding sugar or raw Turbinado sugar.)

-- Set the pan on a sheet pan and place in the center of the preheated oven.
-Bake for approximately 1 hour and 15 minutes.
+- Set the pan on a sheet pan and place it in the center of the preheated oven—Bake for approximately 1 hour and 15 minutes.
 Timing will depend on the type of apples you are using.

 - At 1 hour, start checking for doneness by inserting a toothpick into the center of the cake.
 The cake is ready when the toothpick comes out clean without any wet batter.
-When the cake is cooked, remove from the oven and allow to rest for 20 minutes in the Springform pan.
+When the cake is cooked, please remove it from the oven and rest for 20 minutes in the springform pan.

 Making the Irish Custard Sauce

 - While the cake is resting, prepare the custard sauce.
 Start by separating 3 egg yolks and reserve.
-Save the egg whites for another use.
+Then, save the egg whites for another use.

-- Pour 1/3 cup of the milk/cream mixture into the egg yolks and whisk the together to temper the eggs.
+- Pour 1/3 cup of the milk/cream mixture into the egg yolks and whisk them together to temper the eggs.

-- Scrape the bowl with a rubber spatula to get all of the egg yolk mixture into the sauce pot.
-Stir the cream/egg/vanilla mixture constantly and slowly bring it back up to temperature over medium heat.
+- Scrape the bowl with a rubber spatula to get all of the egg yolk mixtures into the saucepot.
+Stir the cream/egg/vanilla mixture constantly and slowly bring it back to temperature over medium heat.
 The sauce will thicken quickly with the egg yolks.

 - To test, dip a clean spoon into the sauce.
-Draw a finger across the sauce in the spoon.
-The sauce is ready when the line you made on the spoon holds it's shape and does not bleed across.
+Next, draw a finger across the sauce in the spoon.
+The sauce is ready when the line you made on the spoon holds its shape and does not bleed across.

 - Remove the sauce from the heat and pass through a fine sieve.
 Reserve or use right away.
 The sauce can be made a day or two before and kept in the refrigerator if necessary.